Blood Pressure Monitors

 Are wrist BP monitors more accurate?

-What causes false high blood pressure readings?
+What causes false high blood pressure monitor readings?

 Stress, talking during the test, an incorrectly placed cuff, or full bladder can raise readings.
 Always sit calmly and follow correct technique for accurate blood pressure measurement.